Samu-Kiss/UNI-24-03-Arduino-Poke-Fight/README.md

 2. Open the app in your browser.
 3. Configure your Pokémon (or click “Generate All Random”).
 4. Click **Copy Code**.
-5. Paste the generated code into your Arduino IDE sketch.
+5. Paste the generated code into `PokeFight.ino` in after the comment `// PEGAR ACÁ LO COPIADO DEL WEBSITE` (Line 118).
+6. Load to your Arduino
+7. Play and be happy :)

 ## 📝 Notes